ggtrd/helmautomatix/README.md

 ```

 # License
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/ggtrd/kontext/blob/main/LICENSE.md) f
+See the [LICENSE](https://github.com/ggtrd/helmautomatix/blob/main/LICENSE.md) file